shrikantkalar023/learning-React-Native/README.md

 18. **flexWrap**: to wrap the children if they don't fit in the container.

 19. When using **flexWrap**, **alignItems** determines the alignment of items within each line.
 To align the whole content, use **alignContent**, which works only if we have wrapping.

+20. **flexbasis** : set size of item along primary axis. maps to width or height.

+21. **flexGrow**: to allow the item to grow if there is extra space, same as flex: 1.

+22. **flexShrink**: to allow the item to shrink if there is not enough space, same as flex: -1.

+23. **flex** is shorthand for flexGrow & flexShrink.